syedtoheedgillani/Alertify/README.md

 **Install**

-To install the Alertify plugin in Moodle LMS, you should paste the code into: moodlecode/
+To install the Alertify plugin in Moodle LMS, you should paste the code into the "moodlecode/blocks/(plugin files)" directory.
-            └── blocks/
-                      └── (plugin files)